Samuel29590/MolTimeTravel/ImplementationOfTimeTravel.md

 ### 8 : Know where to save the simulation at a step

-Know where to put the method *saveTheSimulationAt: aStep* which allows to tell all the components to save themselves for this step.
+Know where to put the call to the method *saveTheSimulationAt: aStep* which allows to tell all the components to save themselves for this step.

+In MolAnts this call is placed in the main execution loop, at the end of each iteration.

 ### 9 : Know where to pause and play